 Those working in the construction industry face a number of risks everyday.
 While fire and water damage remain top risks in construction, there are many more—from slips and falls to cyber-attacks to equipment theft.
-There are also obstacles one may not expect, like being forced to shut down during a global pandemic.

 Want to learn more about risks in the construction industry and how to protect yourself against them?